top of page

 • One nocturne

-• Free choice of any work(s) by Chopin
+• Free choice of any work(s) by Chopin.
+OPTIONAL if time allows (Waltz, Poloniase, ect.)

 • A work(s) by Karol Szymanowski of at least 6 minutes.
 Individual movements are acceptable.